etheleon/newbs/README.md

 --------

 Python package for running newbler2.9, with error checks ie. mutex error.
 And parsing output files.
+ - Should be able to view the pileups
+ - run visualisation tools on the outputs of pAss.

 Installation / Usage
 --------------------